johannes-ku/student_code_importer/README.md

 #### Tasks

-* `help` - Prints this.
+* `help` - Prints help.
-* `import` - Imports students solution and tests for the exercise int "working".
+* `import` - Imports students solution and tests for the exercise into "working".
 Requires student and exercise!
 * `update` - Updates tests from tests repository.
 Will not update tests already in "working".
 * `clean` - Cleans the "working" directory, existing student sources and tests.